thomasjk0831/FetchRewards-be/README.md

 3) Return all payer point balances.

 **#Instructions**
-- import this repository into your account/clone a copy or download a zip file
+- import this repository into your account/clone a copy or download a zip file.
-- CD into the main folder
+- CD into the main folder.
-- type **'npm install'** to download all dependencies
+- type **'npm install'** to download all dependencies.
-- To start the server, type **'npm start'**
+- To start the server, type **'npm start'**.